Biplob17h/AdhunikBD_NEXT/README.md

-# Sheba - Your Personal Assistant
+# Adhunik BD - Your Personal Assistant

-Sheba is a one-stop solution for all your service needs.
+Adhunik BD is a one-stop solution for all your service needs.
 This platform allows users to order any service, anytime, seamlessly through a web application.
-From home cleaning to appliance repair, Sheba provides a wide range of services to ensure convenience and satisfaction.
+From home cleaning to appliance repair, Adhunik BD provides a wide range of services to ensure convenience and satisfaction.

 ## Table of Contents